Last updated 21 November 2022

 12.13.
 Payments owed by Customer are immediately due in case of a situation as mentioned in article 3.5.

 13.1.
 The Parties shall protect information that is marked as confidential, or which under the given circumstances should reasonably be regarded as confidential, by a reasonable degree of care against unauthorized disclosure.

 13.2.
-Each Party warrants that any employees that have a need to know confidential information are bound by confidentially provisions which are at least as stringent as provided in the Agreement.
+Each Party warrants that any employees who need to know confidential information are bound by confidentiality provisions that are at least as stringent as those provided in the Agreement.

 13.4.
 Information which would otherwise be confidential information shall not be deemed confidential information to the extent that the receiving Party proves by written records that said information:

 - is or has become publicly available without any wrongdoing by the receiving Party;

 - was lawfully obtained by the receiving Party prior to the date it was disclosed by the disclosing Party;

 - is lawfully obtained by the receiving Party from a third party, provided that the third party does not breach any confidentiality obligation towards the disclosing Party; or

 - is independently developed by the receiving Party and without the use of any information of the disclosing Party